Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 “We have an apple orchard that is so beautiful it’s like having our own private park.
 It’s vast and well-kept.
 There is a wonderful tree that sits high on a hill and I would climb it every chance I could.
 It was a perfect spot for watching the sunsets and it gave a most amazing view of the manor and all the grounds that surround it, including an enormous patch of Tiger Lilies that grow along a steep and quiet stream.
 That’s it.
 That’s my favorite place… away from everyone and everything.
 My escape, I suppose.”

-“It sounds lovely.”
-She said in a breath, clearly slowing down as his voiced lulled her to sleep.
+“It sounds lovely,” she said in a breath, clearly slowing down as his voice lulled her to sleep.

-“It is.”
-He whispered to her as he felt her body finally relax into a dreamless sleep.
+“It is," he whispered as he felt her body finally relax into a dreamless sleep.

 The corners of his mouth turned up into a smile.
-He had won after all.
+He had won the bet.
 She had fallen asleep first.

 But in the end, he knew she didn't care about the bet.
-In her mind she had won... not the bet.
-She won a night spent with him and that was all that she had really cared about.
+In her mind she had won a night spent with him and that was all that mattered.

 At sunup, they would forget whatever it was they had between them and become enemies once more.

-Her head was still on his chest and she was listening to his beating heart’s peaceful rhythm.
-His slow breaths telling her that he was still asleep.
+With her head still pressed to his chest, she listened to his heart’s peaceful rhythm and his slow breaths telling her that he was still asleep.

 She dared not move at first, reveling the feel of him underneath her.
 She took note of the weight of his arm across her back.